HaasStefan/ngx-locutus/README.md

-# translotus
+# ngx-locutus
-Angular library for translations using typescript translation cosntants such that better separation of concern is achieved.
+Angular library for translations using typescript translation constants such that better separation of concern is achieved.